polterguy/fine-tune-hyperlambda/README.md

 * Create an endpoint allowing me to create new items in my contacts table in my CRM database.
 * Generate an API endpoint allowing me to select users from employees database, with optional filtering for name, email, and phone
 * Generate an endpoint that only partner users can execute
+* How do I retrieve a configuration value named 'foo' inside of my 'magic' section?
 * Select all contacts from CRM, loop through all of these and update these one at the time and change their names to 'REDACTED' and save your changes
 * Generate code for an endpoint allowing me to update items in my stock table in my logistics database
 * How do I delete a record from contacts in crm database?